ZilchOS/bootstrap-from-tcc/README.md

 Reproducibility is deeply cared about, but only lightly tested at this point.

-At fd0e2b2, I've tested three configurations:
+At 8a1ecde, I've tested two configurations:

 * NixOS ~21.11 master, Linux 5.14.15, btrfs filesystem, tcc built with Nix
-* NixOS ~21.11 master, Linux 5.14.15, btrfs filesystem, tcc built on Alpine
-* NixOS 19.09 release, Linux 5.4.33, ext4 filesystem, tcc built with Nix
+* NixOS 19.09 release, Linux 5.4.33, ext4 filesystem, tcc built on Alpine

-Checksums of all stage 1/2 packages of the time matched up (up to and including `2/08-busybox`).
-TinyCC was built from mob branch, da11cf6 commit.
+Checksums of all available packages of the time past stage0 matched up TinyCC was built from mob branch, da11cf6 commit.

 Something like a year change or a kernel version change still might break it,